 To access and identify your strengths, you are encouraged to complete the VIA survey from the heart which can be found at www.viacharater.org/survey/account/register.

 Once you have registered, please select the “I want to take the VIA 120” and begin the survey.
 The survey consists of 120 questions.
 At the end of the survey, you may elect to complete a demographic data collection.
 Then you will see three options for receiving your ranking.
 Select Option 3: Free VIA Me!
 Character Strengths Profile.
 A top-down ranking of character strengths with brief description.
 Once on the VIA Character Strength Profile page please scroll to the bottom and select “Show All Results” and save as a pdf file, if you so chose.

-2021 GREC Annual School Meeting – Special Delivery!
+2021 Annual School Meeting & GREEA Instructor Workshop

-This course provides the essentials of all things “time management” with a twist.
+In this course Marlene provided the essentials of all things "time management" with a twist.
 Learn hidden gems about effective business planning, daily scheduling and budgeting.
 In addition, attendees will be provided with tools to expand their business by utilizing former students and assessments.
-Click here to view the recorded class.

 2019 Mid-Year Symposium

-Dr. Tony Burks II provided excellent information about helping adults, who have not been in a learning environment in a long time, learn to learn again.
+Dr. Burks, Chief Learning Officer of LEADright, provided an informative, interactive and engaging course that addressed how real estate educators can guide and assist their adult students, who have not been in a learning environment in a long time, learn to learn again.